ryannotseldduh/bigfoot_sightings/README.md

 It is my hope that with this scientific and graphical analysis we can finally locate this rare and evasive cryptid and finally put to bed this age-old question.

+#### Libraries Needed
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt

+#### Read in CSV code
+df = pd.read_csv('data_main/merged_data.csv')

+For each of my visualizations, I pulled from different columns within my CSV.
+This file itself was the merger of three different sets of data.
+This was done within excel.
+I went through and cleaned various aspects of the data, such as cells formatted to 'numbers' rather than dates.
+Typos, ranges of dates, misspellings, swapped rows etc. were all part of the cleaning process as well.

 #Data Project Requirements
 1.)
 Loaded in my csv data with pandas
 2.)
-Used the .drop() funciton to clean data in second visualization 3.)
+Used the .drop() funciton to clean data in second visualization, eliminating values that don't fit.
+3.)Used nsmallest() and nlargest()
 4.)
 5.)
 6.)